Farm: Villa Hermosa

 Flor Penna - Colombia

-This microlot was produced and processed by Flor Penna, a smallholder member of the ASORCAFE - Inzá, Cauca producer group.
-Produced at 1,700 metres above sea level, this very special lot was selected out from the rest of the organization’s producers as being of exceptional quality.
+This micro-lot was produced and processed by Flor Penna, a smallholder producer located in Inzá, Cauca.
+Produced at 1,700 meters above sea level, this very special lot was selected out from the rest of the organization’s producers as being of exceptional quality.

 The municipality of Inzá is located in the corner of the Department of Cauca, bordering with Tolima and Huila and looking out to the west over the Pacific Ocean.
 Situated on the “Macizo Colombiano” (the Colombian Plateau), which surrounds the high peaks of Tolima and Huila, the region is an important source of water and wildlife, in addition to being prime coffee growing land.